MileHacker Logo

 • Driving Considerations: Heavy, complex traffic; challenging and expensive parking.
 Not recommended for most tourists.

 • Road Safety: Aggressive driving, high volume of scooters/bikes.
-Public transport or ride-sharing is typically safer and more efficient.
+Public transport or ride-sharing is safer in general and more efficient.

 Border & Sea/River Arrivals